UBCSailbot/software-quiz/README.md

 - Even though the functions are defined in C++ (`.cpp`) files, you can use standard C syntax in them without issue.
 - This repository includes the [CuTest](https://github.com/ennorehling/cutest) unit test framework because it is simple and supports both C and C++.
-Another option would be [GoogleTest](https://github.com/google/googletest), which our Kernel team uses, but feel free to use any other unit test frameworks that you are familiar with.
+Alternatively you can use [GoogleTest](https://github.com/google/googletest), which is what our Kernel team uses, but you would have to figure out how to compile, run, and pass the continuous integration tests yourself.
     - To pull CuTest, run `git submodule update --init` in the repository.
         - Alternatively if you are using the ZIP file submission option, download the CuTest repository as a ZIP file and extract it to `c-cpp/cutest/`
 - Compile and run instructions